webcodesk/webcodesk-srv/docs/README.md

 # Webcodesk User Guide

-This User Guide assumes that you have completed [tutorial](https://webcodesk.com/tutorial) in [the online version of Webcodesk](https://ide.webcodesk.com/?appDemo=https://wcd-todo-tutorial-demo.web.app/).

-Although, you have the ability to complete the tutorial in the local version as well.
 Install Webcodesk locally and make a copy of the `Beginner tutorial` project.

 ## Start/stop project server